stevebauman/hypertext/readme.md

 ---

-Hypertext is great for pulling the text content out of any HTML based document, such as emails and web pages.
+Hypertext is excellent at pulling text content out of any HTML based document and automatically:

+- Removes CSS
+- Removes headers
+- Removes scripts
+- Removes non-HTML based content
+- Preserves spacing
+- Preserves links (optional)
+- Preserves new lines (optional)

+It is directed at using the output in LLM related tasks, such as prompts and embeddings.

 ## Installation